Graduate Student Directory

 “Marxism and Lived Experience,” Historical Materialism Conference, London, November 10, 2023.

-“The Problem and Promise of Marxist Phenomenology,” Beirut Institute for Critical Analysis and Research, Summer School, Is There a Revolutionary Subject?
+“The Problem of Marxist Phenomenology,” Beirut Institute for Critical Analysis and Research, Summer School, Is There a Revolutionary Subject?
 Beirut, June 30, 2023.